 The best way to combat these prices is by purchasing a soft drink package, which average $7 to $13 per day for an adult with a reduced rate for children, or by bringing your own soda and water onboard.
 (Just make sure it's allowed before you pack it.)

 7. Specialty Coffee

 Got a latte addiction?
-Free coffee can be easily found at the buffet or ordered in the main dining room, but anything higher quality or fancier than a plain cuppa joe will almost always cost you (on the non-luxury lines, at least).
-Most cruise ships have cafes serving up specialty coffee a la carte, where a cup will typically run in the $3 to $5 range.
+Free coffee can easily be found at the buffet or ordered in the main dining room, but anything higher quality or fancier than a plain cuppa joe will almost always cost you (on the non-luxury lines, at least).
+Most cruise ships have cafes serving up specialty coffee a la carte, where a cup will typically run in the $2-to-$6 range.

 8. Sauna and Steam Room

-Onboard activities, like salsa classes and towel-folding demos, are generally free, but you may find some attractive pastimes that cause you to spend extra.
-Noteworthy onboard splurges include MSC Divina's wine-blending class ($25); Holland America's America's Test Kitchen cooking classes ($39); and specialty fitness classes on various cruise lines ($12 yoga classes on Carnival or Pilates on Cunard, for example).
+Onboard activities, like salsa classes and towel-folding demos, are generally free, but you might find some attractive pastimes that cause you to spend extra.
+Drink tastings (prices vary) and bingo (usually at $10 per card) are the most prevalent, but noteworthy onboard splurges include MSC Divina's wine-blending class and Holland America Line's America's Test Kitchen cooking classes.

 If you're flying to meet your cruise, you'll need to get yourself from the airport to the cruise port, which can be quite a trek when you travel to places like Rome and London.
 You can purchase the cruise line's ground transfers to the terminal, but chances are that you'll pay just as much as -- if not more than -- a taxi or shared van service.
 It's easy to book transfers with your cruise line, but as long as you're arranging a ride in advance, you can sometimes save quite a few bucks by going on your own -- especially if you can split the fare.